-If you sell goods to a private person in an other member state of the EU, and you pay or organise the transport of the goods, this is considered ‘distant selling‘.
+If you sell goods to a private person in another member state of the EU, and you pay or organize the transport of the goods, this is considered ‘distant selling‘.

 In this case, the VAT regulation depends on how often you sell in that country:

 - do you only rarely receive orders from within this country?
 Then you pay VAT in your home country.

 - do your sales in this country exceed a certain threshold?
 Then you have to register as a VAT- liable company in that country and you will pay the local VAT-tariff.

 You can find the thresholds for each European country on this page.

 If you sell goods to a company in another EU member state, and that customer has a valid VAT number, you don’t have to charge the VAT.
 If that is not the case, you pay the Belgian VAT-tariff.
 You can check here if your customer has a valid VAT number.
 Note: Do you sell goods with excise duty?
 Then special rules might apply.

 A private person or company outside the EU